sabrinamerkin/sabrinamerkin.github.io/_posts/2023-06-15-World-Bank.md

 ## Background

 In this project, I analyzed international debt data collected by The World Bank using PostgreSQL querying.
-I first completed this assignment on DataCamp upon finishing the prerequisite 'Intermediate SQL` course.
+I completed this assignment on DataCamp upon finishing the prerequisite 'Intermediate SQL` course.
 After completing the 'Data Manipulation in SQL' course on DataCamp, I returned back to this project to incorporate new skills.
 This analysis was performed using Jupyter Notebook.
 Access to the international_debt database was provided by DataCamp.

 **SQL Concepts Implemented**